 what the plan is and where you will regroup.
 That way, the plan is more likely to run smoothly and confusion is avoided.

 Visual Signals.
 The canyon environment is often very noisy, so visual signals are usually the best way of communicating to someone away from you.
-It is important to be clear on the signals used before entering the canyon.

 MANAGING THE ROPE